^

 When Should You Consider Warehouse Automation?

 Before we dive deeper into the how-tos of Warehouse Automation, it is best to start with this question.
-Suppose you or your warehouse team is often caught up with handling warehousing tasks manually and spending excessive time analyzing data using spreadsheets and paperwork.
-You could be paying exorbitant amounts of money on labor costs.
+Suppose you or your warehouse team is often caught up with handling warehousing tasks manually and spending excessive time analyzing data using spreadsheets and paperwork, you could be paying exorbitant amounts of money on labor costs.
 It is believed that labor costs constitute almost 65% of the overall warehouse operational budget.
 In any case, it is time you consider using a modern Automated Warehouse system like a Warehouse Management System.

 There are a few other signs you should look out for when you want to know if it is time to Automate your Warehouse: